 The Company adopted the Omnibus Long Term Incentive Plan ("LTIP") that was effective as of the closing of the plan of arrangement pursuant to which the Company may grant stock options to provide incentives to eligible persons.
-As at December 31, 2022, the LTIP allows for a maximum of 8,919,188 common shares to be available under the plan.
+In connection with the Company's annual general and special meeting of shareholders on June 10, 2022, the LTIP was amended and restated as approved by the Company's shareholders.
+As of December 31, 2023, the LTIP allows for a maximum of 8,919,188 common shares to be available under the plan.
+As of December 31, 2023, the Company had total stock options of 7,767,370 and 211,018 restricted stock units ("RSUs") outstanding resulting in 940,800 common shares available for issuance under the plan.

 The stock options are settled by way of issuance of common shares.
-The exercise price of stock options is determined by a committee of the Board of Directors, or if no committee is appointed, the Board of Directors, and shall not be less than fair market value of a common share.
+The exercise price of stock options is determined by a committee of the Board of Directors and shall not be less than fair market value of a common share.
 The expiry date of stock options is designated on the date of grant and shall be no later than 10-years from the date of grant.
 Unless otherwise approved by the Board of Directors, the stock options typically vest over a 4-year term with 25% of the options vesting after 12-months and the remaining 75% of the options vesting monthly in equal amounts over the following 36-months.

-During the year ended December 31, 2022, 18,074 shares were issued as a result of stock options being exercised with an exercise price of CND\$1.00 for gross proceeds of \$14,125 (60,069 shares issued for the year ended December 31, 2021 for gross proceeds of \$51,650).
+During the year ended December 31, 2023, no shares were issued as a result of stock options being exercised (18,074 shares issued for the year ended December 31, 2022, for gross proceeds of \$14,125).